centreon/centreon-documentation/versioned_docs/version-23.10/reporting/concepts.md

 #### Calculate reporting dimensions

-This command will erase all previous changes tracked by the reporting mecanism and include only the latest.
+This command will erase all previous changes tracked by the reporting mechanism and include only the latest.
 If you want to include former changes, replace the **-r** by **-d**::

     #/usr/share/centreon-bi/etl/dimensionsBuilder.pl -r